Servus Credit Union bylaws define membership, shareholding, voting and governance.

 - is employed in a position that could be construed as a conflict of interest situation or a potential conflict of interest situation; or

-- is the spouse or adult interdependent partner of a Director or employee of the Credit Union or is a relative of or a relative of the spouse or an adult independent partner of, and has the same home as a Director or employee of the Credit Union.
+- is the spouse or adult interdependent partner of a Director or employee of the Credit Union or is a relative of, or a relative of the spouse or an adult independent partner; or

 - is in a real or perceived conflict of interest through personal, business or other relationships.